-All critical operating decisions are made by the Group's Executive Committee, which reviews the Group's internal reporting in order to assess performance and allocate resources.
+All critical decision are ratified by the Group's board of directors.
+Group's Executive Committee reviews the Group's internal reporting in order to assess performance and allocate resources.
 Management has determined the operating segments based on these reports.
 The committee assesses performance taking into account a number of measures which may vary depending on the nature and evolution of a business segment by taking into account the risk profile, cash flow, product and market considerations.
 Information provided to the committee is measured in a manner consistent with that of the financial statements.

-Financial information regarding the Group's operating segments for the three-month periods ended 31 March 2021 and 31 March 2020 is presented below:
+Financial information regarding the Group's operating segments for the six-month periods ended 30 June 2021 and 30 June 2020 is presented below: